 Tipburn of lettuce is actually a physiological disorder similar to blossom end rot in tomato.
 The symptoms of lettuce with tipburn are exactly as they sound, usually the ends or edges of the leaves browning.

 The brown area may be confined to a few small dots at or near the leaf margin or may affect the entire edge of a leaf.
 Brown veins may occur near the brown lesions.
-The brown spots merge and eventually form a brown fringe along the margin of the leaf.
+The brown spots merge and eventually

 Generally young, maturing leaves in head and leaf lettuces become afflicted with tipburn.
 Leaf lettuce, butterhead, and endive are more susceptible to tipburn than crisphead varieties.